GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   Connect app to an open source api
 -   Limit duplication of code, use functions effectively
 -   Write Jasmine tests when possible, time permitted
--   Use JSHint to check javascript syntax
+-   Use JSHint to check Javascript syntax
+-   Use arrow functions, if possible/needed

 ## Future Features
 -   A Calendar widget